hashicorp/terraform-enterprise-helm/docs/upgrades_and_rollback.md

 Enable this workflow by setting `preupgradeCheck.enabled=true` for the validation run.

+If you are running on Red Hat OpenShift, also set `openshift.enabled=true` in `override.yaml`.

 Use `preupgradeCheck.tfeNamespace` to choose execution mode:

 1. `true` (default): existing TFE namespace, strict non-mutating behavior for shared Terraform Enterprise resources.
 Renders only the preupgrade Job and optional override Secret.